 Estate taxes continue to raise numerous questions and concerns for families today.
 However, California residents have far less concerns since we have a more favorable tax system for decedent estates.

 Given the instability of the tax laws, many estate planning attorneys recommend that clients revisit their estate plan on a yearly basis.
-If you would like an experienced estate planner to review your documents call Julia Burt Law and one of our attorneys will be glad to assist you.
+If you would like an experienced estate planner to review your documents call Burt + Clerc and one of our attorneys will be glad to assist you.